-Her online arts notebook is available at www.Vintage-Bridge.com, where she writes about many topics, including the arts, food, nature, travel, organization, paganism, politics and literature.
+Her online arts and culture blog, "Vintage Bridge @AnArtsNotebook" is available at www.Vintage-Bridge.com, where she writes about many topics, including the arts, food, nature, travel, organization, paganism, politics and literature.

-Her beauty blog, Vintage Bridge Style, is an age, sex, and body positive site that provides inspiring ideas for plus-size pin-up and vintage style outfits, accessories, and makeup on a budget.
+Her style blog, Vintage Bridge Style, is a cottagecore and witchcore style blog with an age and body positive mission to provide people with inspiring ideas for Plus-Size Vintage Witchcore and Cottagecore Fashion and Style on a bohemian budget.

-Her poetry work has been published in Boston Hassle, Nitrogen House, Stone's Throw, Hineni Magazine, Let the Bucket Down, Reality Beach, Summer Stock Lit Journal, & Anti-Heroin Chic.
+Her poetry work has been published in Frost Meadow Review, Can We Have Our Ball Back, Boston Hassle, Nitrogen House, Stone's Throw, Hineni Magazine, Let the Bucket Down, Reality Beach, Summer Stock Lit Journal, & Anti-Heroin Chic.
 She has also been published in Reflections, The Maine Review, The Ornery Hipster, Vividarium, The Accompaniest, Stonecoast Lines, and Newport Life Magazine.
 She worked as an arts and cultural reporter for The Maine Campus, The Loop, and The Malden Muse.

 She is an artistic director for the long-standing Boston-area poetry festival, the Boston Poetry Marathon.
 She's done poetry readings in Boston (Eastie and JP), Brooklyn, Albany, Cambridge, Gloucester, Maine, Manhattan, and New Orleans.